rweigel/phys260/Vectors/Vectors.md

     $$F_{1\mbox{ on } 2}=k\frac{|q_1q_2|}{r^2}=\frac{k|qq|}{(2\sqrt{2}a)^2}=\frac{kq^2}{8a^2}$$

     The charges will repel each other, so the direction of forces of one on the other will be as shown in the diagram.
-The direction of the force vector on $q_2$ is $45^\circ$ upwards from horizontal.
+The direction of the force vector on $q_2$ is shown in the diagram.

 2. Let $F = F_{1\mbox{ on } 2}$ from part 1. to simplify notation.
 Then